Doctor of Theology

 From its inauguration the Doctor of Theology (ThD) has been used as the ACT’s premier research degree for graduates who are already engaged in the ministerial profession as aspiring teachers in universities and theological colleges in Australia and overseas.
 The degree is designed to equip men and women as beginning researchers in the traditional fields of theology and provide a qualification recognised by theological and Bible colleges as well as universities for those who teach in these fields.

 288 credit points over 3 years (F/T)

 Length: 3 year F/T (6 semesters) or P/T equivalent up to 6 years (12 semesters)

 Thesis: 80-100,000 word thesis, excluding bibliography

-- BTh/BMin Hons, with at least 2A in dissertation, OR
+BTh/BMin Hons, with at least Upper Second Class Honours and at least a Distinction in the thesis, OR

 FoR = Field of Research